PV Logger¶

 Opening an existing folder will give a main window display like:

 The Left-hand column will show the list of of PVs that were logged into the folder.
 The names shown will generally be the “description” saved for the PV, sometimes with the PV name if the description is not unique.
-Each has a Check Box that you can use to select many PVs at once.
-The “Clear Selections” button in the upper left will clear all checked PVs.
+Each PV shown has a Check Box that can be use to select many PVs at once.
+The “Clear Selections” button in the upper left will clear all selected PVs.
 The right-hand portion has 2 Notebook Tabs, labelled “View Log Folder” and “Collect Data” – we’ll discuss the “View Log Folder” tab here and the “Collect Data” tab in the next section.

-The “View Log Folder” Panel allows you to select what edata to visualize.
-The folder being read is If Epics Instruments were used in the data collection, you can select these and then press “Select these PVs” to check each of the PVs in that Instrument.
+The “View Log Folder” Panel allows you to select which data to investigate and visualize.
+The folder being read is shown at the top of this panel.
+If Epics Instruments have been used in the data collection, you can select these and then press “Select these PVs” to check each of the PVs in that Instrument.

 The central portion of the panel shows up to 4 PVs to be displayed.
 Each of these has a Dropdown list will all the PV descriptions.
 Selecting any PV in the left-hand PV list will select that for “PV 1”.
 Clicking the “Use Selected PVs” button will select the first 4 checked PVs from the PV List.
 Clicking “Clear PVs 2,3,4” will clear those PVs (that is, select “None).